Skip to main content

 Technical Analysis

-CVE-2026-30969 is an authorization bypass vulnerability classified under CWE-639 (Authorization Bypass Through User-Controlled Key) affecting Coral-Protocol's coral-server prior to version 1.1.0.
-Coral Server is an open collaboration infrastructure designed to facilitate communication, coordination, trust, and payments among agents in the Internet of Agents ecosystem.
-The vulnerability stems from the server's failure to enforce strong authentication between agents and the server during active sessions.
-Specifically, if an attacker can obtain or predict a valid session identifier, they can impersonate an agent or join an existing session without proper authorization.
-This bypass occurs because the session identifier acts as a user-controlled key that the server trusts without additional verification.
-The vulnerability has a CVSS 4.0 base score of 7.6, indicating high severity, with attack vector network (AV:N), high attack complexity (AC:H), no privileges required (PR:L), no user interaction (UI:N), and high impact on confidentiality and integrity (VC:H, VI:H).
+CVE-2026-30969 is an authorization bypass vulnerability categorized under CWE-639 (Authorization Bypass Through User-Controlled Key) affecting Coral-Protocol's coral-server software versions earlier than 1.1.0.
+Coral Server facilitates communication, coordination, trust, and payments within the Internet of Agents framework.
+The vulnerability stems from inadequate enforcement of strong authentication between agents and the server during active sessions.
+Specifically, the server does not sufficiently verify the legitimacy of session identifiers, allowing an attacker who can obtain or predict a valid session ID to impersonate an agent or join an existing session without proper authorization.
+This flaw compromises the integrity and confidentiality of agent communications and transactions.
+The vulnerability has a CVSS 4.0 base score of 7.6, reflecting network attack vector, high complexity, no user interaction, and partial privileges required.
 No known exploits are currently reported in the wild.
-The issue was addressed and fixed in coral-server version 1.1.0 by enforcing stronger authentication mechanisms within active sessions to prevent session hijacking and unauthorized access.
+The issue is resolved in coral-server version 1.1.0 by enforcing stronger authentication mechanisms within active sessions to prevent session hijacking or unauthorized session joining.

 Potential Impact